Treatment For Chronic Cancer Pain

 No Long-Term Side Effects

-Subanesthetic doses of ketamine for pain in cancer patients poses a lower risk of side effects, such as delirium, hallucinations, dysphoria, and dependency, which are common side effects of morphine and other types of pain relief medication.
+Subanesthetic doses of ketamine for pain in cancer patients poses a lower risk of side effects, such as delirium, hallucinations, and dysphoria, which are common side effects of morphine and other types of pain relief medication.

 Who Is A Candidate For Ketamine Infusion Therapy?